Billing Transparency: See Divorce Lawyer Costs

 - Whether the fee is fixed or contingent on results obtained or uncertainty of collection before the legal services have been rendered; and

-- Attorney fee award in similar case.
+- Attorney fees awarded in similar cases.

 What types of items are billable?